 Rods are used when something is seen out of the corner of the eye, ie, for peripheral vision.
 They detect objects, particularly those that are moving, but do not give detail or colour.
 Rods make night vision possible.
 Because the rods are distributed in a band around the cones and do not lie directly behind the pupil, off-centre viewing (looking to one side of an object) is important during night flight.

-In low light, central vision does not work as well, so peripheral vision is relied upon.
-As peripheral vision is good at noticing changes, objects are more likely to be noticed at night with peripheral vision.
+In low light, central vision doesn't work as well, so peripheral vision is relied on.
+As peripheral vision is good at noticing changes, objects are more likely to be noticed at night with peripheral vision (see Figure 1).

-Central vision is still required to read instruments or charts, but it is important to preserve as much function in peripheral vision.
-In order to achieve this, allow time for eyes to adapt to the dark, avoid bright light by keeping cockpit lights and torches as dim as possible, and use a practised scanning motion when looking outside the aeroplane.
+Central vision is still required to read instruments or charts, but it's important to preserve as much function in peripheral vision as possible.
+In order to achieve this, allow time for the eyes to adapt to the dark, avoid bright light by keeping cockpit lights and torches as dim as possible, and use a practised scanning motion when looking outside the aeroplane.

 Allow time to adjust to low light after completing any tasks that need to take place in bright light, such as the preflight inspection.
 The rods become fully effective after approximately 30 minutes, so avoid any bright light once dark adaption has started.

 Be aware that mobile phones can have very bright displays.

 A careful lookout on the ground and in the air is critical.
 It's very easy to lose sight of other aircraft lights as they merge with background lights.

 Speed perception is very difficult at night, and it's common to find the taxi speed building up without noticing it.
 Consciously taxi slower than normal.

 Transfer to instruments quickly after take-off.
 The horizon will probably not be visible, so attitude, speed and direction must be maintained with reference to the aeroplane's instruments.